Keep the Trail Access info current...

-The Donnellys Weir Mt St Leonard hike starts just outside the gate to Donnellys Weir and follows a track along the side of an aqueduct to Echo Tunnel which carries water from Maroondah Reservoir.
+The Donnellys Weir Mount St Leonard hike starts just outside the gate to Donnellys Weir and follows a track along the side of an aqueduct to Echo Tunnel which carries water from Maroondah Reservoir.
 The road then bears left and follows Sawpit Creek to the junction of Condons Track.

 The initial part of Condons Track is wide before becoming less distinct and very steep.
 Condons Track ends at the Monda Rd which is a fire trail that follows the ridge and is relatively level.
-There are some views from the Monda Rd but after a short steep climb to Mt St Leonard there are good views from the fire tower on top.
+There are some views from the Monda Rd but after a short steep climb to Mount St Leonard there are good views from the fire tower on top.
 This is the highest part of the walk at just over 1,000 metres.

 From here the track has a 2km steep descent before it becomes less steep and follows a wide fire trail through attractive bushland down to Donnelly's Weir.
 The walk travels through the Donnelly's Weir picnic area, across the creek and along the road to the cars.